Agoric/agoric-sdk/packages/SwingSet/docs/devices.md

 # "Device" Access

-Most Vats communicate only in terms of object references, method calls, promises, and resolution.
-Everything outside the Vat is accessed through an eventual send, which can deliver pure data and references, but nothing else.
+Most vats communicate only in terms of object references, method calls, promises, and resolution.
+Everything outside the vat is accessed through an eventual send, which can deliver pure data and references, but nothing else.

-For a Vat to have any influence on the outside world, *something* must go beyond this limitation.
-Some Vat, somewhere, must have a "device": some access to authority outside the Vat model.
+A SwingSet application includes a kernel and a collection of vats.
+These vats can talk to each other, but to have any influence on the world outside that application, there must be a "device" which provides access to authority outside the vat model, and at least one vat must have a reference to something within that device.

-The simplest such device might just be synchronous access to a shared data structure.
-Since Vats are normally confined to communicating through object messages (and even then only through asynchronous access), even a basic key-value store must be presented as a "device" if shared with the kernel.
+The simplest such device might just provide synchronous access to a shared data structure that lives outside the kernel state database.
+Since vats are normally confined to communicating through object messages (and even then only through asynchronous access), even a basic key-value store must be presented as a "device" if shared beyond a single vat.

-## Vat access to devices
+## Vat Access to Devices

 The SwingSet architecture, despite being implemented in Javascript, is patterned after lower-level OS kernel layout, hence the distinction between "userspace" and "kernelspace", with a "syscall" API from one to the other.
-Following that pattern, we say that certain Vats have extraordinary access to one or more "device objects", which allows commands to be sent to a "device driver" that has privileged access to functions or data that is outside the Vat model.
+Following that pattern, we say that certain vats have extraordinary access to one or more "device objects", which allows commands to be sent to a "device driver" that has privileged access to functions or data that is outside the vat model.

 These device objects are imported into vats just like anything else (such as exports from other vats, or kernel promises).
 They can be included in